emyarod/orcabot/README.md

 Rename `lastfmdb.example.json` to `lastfmdb.json`.
 For information on how to store handles and user info in the .JSON, refer to the relevant section [below](https://github.com/emyarod/orcabot#adding-users-to-the-bots-database)

+###Twitch stream listener setup

+Rename `streams.example.js` to `streams.js`.
+Edit the file accordingly to find out when your favorite streamers on [Twitch](http://twitch.tv) go online.

 ###Running the bot
 ```
 $ node orcabot